 1. First, as for what version of Java you can/should be using for your CF version, that depends both on the CF version and your CF update level.
 This has been covered in various blog posts from Adobe, myself, and others over the years.
 And I created a post in 2021 with a helpful table I created of CF vs Java versions that Adobe supports, and I have tried to keep that updated.

-2. As for getting java updates, note that Adobe now offers the latest Java updates (that it supports for supported CF versions in a section of its CF-related downloads page.
+2. As for getting java updates, note that Adobe now offers the latest Java updates that it supports, for supported CF versions.
+This is on CF-related downloads site, in a page for Java installers.
 FWIW, Oracle also offers the latest updates for Java here (including Java 8, 11 and above), for those who have an Oracle account.
 Archives of older versions here, including updates for Java 8, Java 7, and and earlier.

 3. As for the process of updating the Java that CF uses, that too has been covered by many over the years (sometimes in scant detail, leading to trouble, or not updated in many years).
 Perhaps the simplest thing for many is to watch a brief video created by Pete Freitag.
-I did a more extended presentation on the topic in 2021 (And updated in 2024), Updating the Java underlying ColdFusion which was recorded and also offered on youtube.
+I did a more extended presentation on the topic in 2024 (and originally in 2021), Updating the Java underlying ColdFusion which was recorded and is also offered on youtube.

 As important, if you may attempt the JVM update on your own, I address several key problems one could encounter, and how to fix them, in this 2014 post which is just as useful now, CF911: 'Help!
 I've updated the JVM which ColdFusion uses, and now it won't start!'.